 - Serve with a light dusting of confectioners’ sugar, if desired.

-- Depending on the consistency of the aquafaba, the whipping process may take less or more time.
-Ensure you get the mixture whipped enough; we need those air bubbles to get the perfect madeleine crumb.
+- Aquafaba.
+Depending on the consistency of the aquafaba, the whipping process may take less or more time.
+Ensure you get the mixture whipped enough; we need those air bubbles to get the perfect Madeleine crumb.

 - Make sure you’re handling this batter with care.
 It’s very delicate.
 Instead of dumping the flour all in at once, I recommend carefully folding in half of the flour mixture, then folding in the other half—the same for the melted butter.

-- When placing the dough in the Madeleine pan, leave the batter mounded in the center.
+- Do not spread.
+When placing the dough in the Madeleine pan, leave the batter mounded in the center.
 This will help to achieve the classic “humped or domed” appearance of the Madeleines.

-- This recipe makes 18 madeleines; if you do not have 2 madeleine pans for baking the batter all at once, baking one batch and cover and refrigerating the remaining batter until the first batch is ready.
+- This recipe makes 18 madeleines.
+If you do not have 2 madeleine pans for baking the batter all at once, bake one batch, cover, and refrigerate the remaining batter until the first batch is ready.

 - Do not overbake these cookies, or they will be dry.
-Remember that every oven is different; the madeleines are ready when the edges are golden brown, and the centers spring back after lightly pressed with your finger.
+Remember that every oven is different.
+The madeleines are ready when the edges are golden brown and the centers spring back after being lightly pressed with your finger.

 Nutrition